Mortlake (NSW)

 Mortlake is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mortlake's cultural diversity is notable, with 39.2% of its population born overseas and 39.3% speaking a language other than English at home.
-Christianity is the predominant religion in Mortlake, accounting for 54.1% of the population.
-However, Buddhism is more prevalent in Mortlake compared to Greater Sydney, with 3.8% versus 4.1%.
+Mortlake has a high level of cultural diversity, with 39.2% of its population born overseas and 39.3% speaking a language other than English at home.
+Christianity is the predominant religion in Mortlake, comprising 54.1% of the population.
+However, Buddhism is overrepresented compared to Greater Sydney, making up 3.8% of Mortlake's population versus 4.1%.

 Frequently Asked Questions - Diversity